NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalising-your-messages/overview.md

 You’ll need to add personalisation fields to your message templates, to send personalised messages to recipients.

-Use double brackets to add personalisation fields to NHS App messages, text messages, or email templates.
+Use double brackets to add personalisation fields to NHS App message, text message, or email templates.
 Do not include spaces in your personalisation fields.
 For example:

 {% include components/inset-text.html
   text='`Hello ((fullName)), your NHS Number is ((nhsNumber)).
 Your appointment is on ((appointmentDate)) at ((gpSurgery)).`'